Dr. Mary J. Ruwart shared a great message today from one of her social media accounts, that reads …

 As we are made to suffer yet again under a delusion that the future of the free world is staked on the outcome of another ham-handed dog and pony show, these words are worth bearing in mind, as well as taking to heart …

-In 1954 the U.S. House of Representatives formed a committee under Rep. B. Carroll Reece and tasked it with investigating the use of funds by tax-exempt organizations such as the Carnegie Corporation, Ford Foundation, and Rockefeller Foundation, for subversive purposes.
+In 1954 the U.S. House of Representatives formed a committee under Rep. B. Carroll Reece and tasked it with investigating the use of funds by tax-exempt organizations such as the Carnegie Foundation, Ford Foundation, and Rockefeller Foundation, for subversive purposes.

 What were the Reece Committee’s findings?
 Judge for yourself based on the written summary of lead researcher to the Committee, Norman Dodd in his own words.

 In summary, our study of these entities and their relationship to each other seems to warrant the inference that they constitute a highly efficient, functioning whole.
 Its product is apparently an educational curriculum designed to indoctrinate the American student from matriculation to the consummation of his education.
 It contrasts sharply with the freedom of the individual as the cornerstone of our social structure.
 For this freedom, it seems to substitute the group, the will of the majority, and a centralized power to enforce this will – presumably in the interest of all. (p.
 11)

 When something activates my interest in the social media sphere, I tend to drill down on it.
 In the form of Facebook posts and YouTube videos that entails reading through as many of the comments as possible, and not only the comments, but the comments to the comments, and the comments to those comments.
 I find it massively interesting to see what people of all walks and worldviews are actually thinking and saying on a topic, especially on a topic of controversy.